pym505/yongmin-dev/design/ai-evaluation-system.md

 ## Retrospective & Improvements

-What mattered most was the evaluation logic.
-I no longer work at that company, so I don't know if my evaluation pipeline is still in use.
-But I firmly believe that setting criteria for evaluating responses is more important than anything else in AI.
+One of the most important takeaways from this project was the need to define clear evaluation criteria for AI-generated responses.
+Beyond simply improving model performance, establishing how to assess and act on output quality plays a critical role in shaping the overall product experience.

+I'm not sure whether the evaluation logic I designed is still in use at the company, but I believe the direction and principles behind it remain relevant.

-At the time, the CEO was more focused on user acquisition and wasn't very responsive to new product proposals.
-From an engineer's perspective, I felt that without a solid product, users would just leave no matter how many we acquired.
+At the time, the company was heavily focused on user acquisition, and as a result, technical product proposals were often deprioritized.
+From an engineer’s perspective, I believe that without a solid and trustworthy product foundation, even successful user growth cannot be sustained over time.

-Instead of building another LLM chatbot as a business, I now think AI should be applied to more diverse and grounded use cases across other industries.
+I also came to question whether LLM-based chatbots alone offer a viable long-term business model.
+In my view, the more sustainable path lies in applying AI across various industries to solve real, domain-specific problems through tailored system design.